Title IX

 • And the criminal justice process, including that it utilizes different standards of proof and evidence and that any questions about whether a specific incident violated the penal law should be addressed to law enforcement or to the district attorney.
 The Compliance Officer will also explain whether he or she is authorized to offer you confidentiality or privacy, and will inform you about other reporting options.

-• Mandatory No Contact Order: When the accused or respondent is a student, ACPHS will issue a “no contact order,” whereby:
+No Contact Order: When both parties are students, ACPHS may issue a mutual restriction of contact, or “no contact order,” whereby:

 New York State Domestic and Sexual Violence Hotline